DandyManDEGO/DandyManDEGO/README.md

 - 👋 Hi, I’m @DandyManDEGO
 - 👀 I’m interested in Solana and Near
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning C# && Rust
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...